KKapuscinska/ProjectRSMN_cy/README.md

 5. Verify the display of promotional prices and omnibus info on all products

-Rossne:
+Rossne

-Test case 1 - Tab not displayed for a user who is not enrolled in the Rossnę! program.
+Test case 1 - Non-Rossnę!
+Program User Checks Profile for Rossnę!
+Tab Absence.
 1. Navigate to url 'https://www.rossmann.pl/logowanie'
-2. Log in with an empty user account
+2. Log in with non-rossne user
 3. Go to the Settings page
 4. Verify invisibility of Rossne tab

-Test case 2 - User who enrolled in the Rossnę! program - tab appearance.
+Test case 2 - Rossnę!
+Program User - tab appearance.
 1. Navigate to url 'https://www.rossmann.pl/logowanie'
 2. Log in with a Rossne user account
 3. Go to Settings page and click on Rossne tab
 4. Verify visibility of nsl rossne box, rossne program box and Payments logos module

-Test case 3 - Approval of an empty checkbox in Rossnę! nsl
+Test case 3 - Subscribe Rossne! newsletter without confirmation checkbox check.
 1. Navigate to url 'https://www.rossmann.pl/logowanie'
 2. Log in with a Rossne user account
 3. Go to Settings page and click on Rossne tab
 4. Click 'Zapisuję się' button in nsl rossne box
 5. Verify error message

-Test case 4 - Giving consent to receive Rossnę! nsl.
+Test case 4 - Subscribe Rossne! newsletter.
 1. Navigate to url 'https://www.rossmann.pl/logowanie'
 2. Log in with a Rossne user account
 3. Go to Settings page and click on Rossne tab